What is non-melanoma skin cancer?

 Avoid sunburn by minimising sun exposure when the SunSmart UV Index is 3 or above and especially in the middle of the day when UV levels are most intense.
-Seek shade, wear a hat that covers the head, neck and ears, wear sun protective clothing and close-fitting sunglasses, and wear an SPF30+ sunscreen.
+Seek shade, wear a hat that covers the head, neck and ears, wear sun protective clothing and close-fitting sunglasses, and wear an SPF30 or higher sunscreen.
 Avoid using solariums (tanning salons).

 Work outdoors?
 Use UV protection every day - Download PDF:

 An individual's prognosis depends on the type and stage of cancer, as well as their age and general health at the time of diagnosis.
 The majority of basal cell and squamous cell carcinomas are successfully treated.

 - Understanding Skin Cancer, Cancer Council Australia, © 2020.
 Last medical review of source booklet: January 2020.